Shellyspike/Primo/Primo.AI_en.md

 ### YandexGPT Section

-The following components are added to the workspace within the **Begin Chat** element.
+The following elements are added to the workspace within the **Begin Chat** element.
 This element initiates a chat with the YandexGPT generative language model.
 In chat mode, you can interact with the model, clarifying tasks and supplementing previous responses.
 The conversation context is passed in each message and persists throughout the session unless you explicitly start a new session.

 The starting question is specified in the Begin Chat element properties, and the bot's response is saved in a string variable.